On constraining projections of future climate using observations and simulations from multiple climate models: Introduction

 Multi-model ensembles are sometimes known as ``ensembles of opportunity'' since models are not systematically selected to span model uncertainty, and cannot be considered a random sample from some larger population \citep{Stephenson2012}.
 In particular, several research centers maintain more than one model, and models from different centers often share common components \citep{Knutti2013}.
 Similar models are likely to give similar outputs, leading to clustering that could result in biased inferences if not properly accounted for.
 This is especially important when analyzing emergent constraints since a large cluster of outlying models could strongly influence any regression relationship.
 Therefore, care is required to ensure that our assumptions in representing model uncertainty and inadequacy are satisfied.

 Model uncertainty/inadequacy tends to dominate other sources of uncertainty in long-term climate projections \citep{Hawkins2009,Yip2011}.
 However, there is now a significant body of work highlighting the importance of internal variability and natural variability \citep{Deser2012a,Thompson2015,McKinnon2018}.
 Several studies have shown that the contribution of internal variability is non-negligible compared to model uncertainty for some variables at the global scale, and particularly at the regional scale \citep{Hawkins2009,Hawkins2011,Northrop2014}.
 The internal variability simulated by each model is indicated by the whiskers in \autoref{fig:example}.
 Current frameworks for multi-model inference often ignore internal variability and select a single initial condition run from each model \citep[e.g.,][]{Tebaldi2005,Smith2009,Bishop2013} or take the average over all runs from each model \citep[e.g.,][]{Watterson2011,Bracegirdle2012}.
-Measurement error and representation error in our observations of the climate system can also contribute significant observation uncertainty.
-Observation uncertainty is also frequently ignored, but plays an important role if we want to constrain future projections using past observations.
+Measurement and representation errors in our observations of the climate system can also contribute significant observation uncertainty.
+Some authors have accounted for observation uncertainty \citep[e.g.,][]{Bowman2018,Cox2018}, but it is frequently ignored and plays an important role if we want to constrain future projections using past observations.

-We propose a new Bayesian framework for inference in multi-model experiments that accounts for model uncertainty, model inadequacy, internal variability, natural variability, observation uncertainty and emergent relationships.
-The proposed framework allows us to infer time mean climate for any future time period and location for which we have model simulations, conditional on simulations of a recent period for which we have corresponding observations.
-We do not attempt to account for spatial correlation between locations or temporal variation within each time period.
-The remainder of this study proceeds as follows.
-In Section~2, we develop a hierarchical Bayesian framework for analyzing multi-model ensemble experiments.
-Section~3 compares our proposed framework to existing multi-model ensemble approaches.
-Section~4 applies our new framework to the projection of future climate change in the Arctic.
+The remainder of this study proceeds as follows. \autoref{sec:data} outlines the data used to project future warming in the Arctic.
+In \autoref{sec:framework}, we develop a hierarchical Bayesian framework for inferring time mean future climate from multi-model experiments for any future time period and location for which we have model simulations, conditional on simulations of a recent period for which we have corresponding observations.
+We do not attempt to account for spatial correlation between locations or temporal variation within each time period. \autoref{sec:discussion} compares our proposed framework to existing multi-model ensemble approaches.
+In \autoref{sec:results}, we apply our framework to the projection of future climate change in the Arctic.
 We end with concluding remarks in \autoref{sec:conclusion}.